György Jendrassik: Features of the Jendrassik type Diesel Engines

+Due to its relatively high RPM, the engine was installed in smaller railcars and boats.

+The engines designed for motor cars were intended to replace older gasoline engines.

 Turboprop

+In addition to his constant engine development activities, he was also involved in the realisation of gas turbines.
+In his private office, the thermodynamic calculations for the future gas turbine were carried out.

-Later on he worked on gas turbines and in order to speed up research, he established the Invention Development and Marketing Co.
+Later on, Jendrassik worked on gas turbines and in order to speed up research, he established the Invention Development and Marketing Co.
 Ltd. in 1936.
-The next year he ran an experimental gas turbine engine of 100 hp.
+The next year he successfully ran a small experimental gas turbine engine of 100 hp.

-He next began work on a turboprop engine, which would emerge as the CS-1 prototype, produced and tested in the Ganz works in Budapest.
+Jendrassik next began work on a larger turboprop engine, which would emerge as the CS-1 prototype, produced and tested in the Ganz works in Budapest.
 Of axial-flow design with 15-stage compressor and 7-stage turbine, it incorporated many modern features.
 With predicted output of 1,000 bhp at 13,500 rpm the Cs-1 stirred interest in the Hungarian aircraft industry with its potential to power a modern generation of high-performance aircraft, and construction was begun of a twin-engined fighter-bomber, the Varga RMI-1 X/H, to be powered by it.
 Its first bench run took place in 1940, making it the world's first turboprop engine to run.
-However combustion problems were experienced which limited the output to around 400 bhp.
-Development was discontinued in 1941 when agreement was reached to manufacture the Daimler-Benz DB 605 engine in Hungary.
+However, combustion problems were experienced which limited the output to around 400 bhp.
+Development was discontinued in 1941, when an agreement was reached to manufacture the Daimler-Benz DB 605 engine in Hungary.